interstar/Patterning-Core/README.md

 ### Patterning for Processing

-Patterning was originally written to be used with Quil, in all-Clojure projects.
+Patterning was originally written to be used in all-Clojure projects.
 But for those who are already more familiar with, or need to work in, Java and the Processing development environment itself, there's now a standard Processing Library wrapper around Patterning.

-The source for that library and examples are on (Patterning for Processing)[https://github.com/interstar/Patterning-for-Processing].
+The source for that library and examples are on [Patterning for Processing](https://github.com/interstar/Patterning-for-Processing).
 They are based on the standard Processing Library template.

 ## What Patterning looks like